viniciusnalin/Calculator_JS/README.md

 # Calculator_JS
-Made in HTML, CSS and JavaScript
+Made in HTML, CSS and JavaScript;
 My first project created with JavaScript